skittleson/DoCodeThatMatters/src/power-switch-monitor.md

-The biggest rule about home automation is not to change existing behavior for users that causes inconvenience.
+The biggest rule for home automation is not to change existing behavior of users that causes inconvenience or frustration.
 Which is a rule that easily forgotten.
 Let's use the classic example of a smart light bulb in a living room.
-A user typically flips a switch to turn on a light.
+A user typically flips a switch to turn on and off a light.
 Now they have to ask Alexa, Google, or use an app on their phone. **This is bad.**

 ![](https://media.giphy.com/media/1M9fmo1WAFVK0/source.gif)

-After awhile the home smart device gets removed because it's causing inconvenience because the user can't flip a switch.
+It's causing an inconvenience because the user can't flip a switch.

 ## Solutions